- Written by Dr.Mehmet Demircioglu

 Stress also matters.
 Surgery, travel, and worry can all affect the body.
 If a patient knows stress triggers their psoriasis, that information belongs in the plan.
 A less pressured schedule, clearer instructions, and realistic expectations can reduce unnecessary pressure around the operation.

-What psoriasis details should the clinic know before I commit?
+Psoriasis details the clinic should know before booking

 Before committing, tell the clinic about the psoriasis as early as possible.
 I check where it appears, how severe it becomes, when the last flare happened, whether plaques reach the donor area, which treatments you use, and whether scratching ever causes bleeding or open skin.